conarwelsh/nettuts-laravel4-and-backbone/README.md

 ### Tests

 Testing is one of those topics in development that no one can argue the importance of, however most people tend to ignore due to the learning curve.
-However testing is really not that difficult, and can really improve your application.
+However testing is really not that difficult, and can dramatically improve your application.
 For this tutorial, we will setup some basic tests to help us ensure that our API is functioning properly.
 We will build this API TDD style.
 The rules of TDD state that we are not allowed to write any production code, until we have failing tests that warrants it.
 However if I were to walk you through each test individually, this would prove to be a very long tutorial, so in the interest of brevity, I will just provide you with some tests to work from, and then the correct code to make them pass afterwards.

 Before we write any tests though, we should first check the current test status of our application.
 Since we installed PHPUnit via composer, we have the binaries available to us to use.
 All you need to do is run:

 	vendor/phpunit/phpunit/phpunit.php

 Whoops!
 We already have a failure!
 The test that is failing is actually an example test that comes pre-installed in our Laravel application structure, this tests against the default route that was also installed with the Laravel application structure.
 Since we modified this route, we cannot be surprised that the test failed.
-We can actually just delete this test altogether.
+We can however,  just delete this test altogether as it does not apply to our application.

-	rm -rf app/tests/ExampleTest.php
+	rm app/tests/ExampleTest.php

 If you run the PHPUnit command again, you will see that no tests were executed, and we have a clean slate for testing.